nvsx/t3install/guide/3-sitepackage.md

 2. Use https://sitepackagebuilder.com/
 3. Use https://github.com/nvsx/t3sitepackage1

-We apply third solution.
+Here we apply the third solution.
 The "t3sitepackage" is a sitepackage created by Sitepackagebuilder (2.).
-But it also provides a composer snippet we will use to modify the composer.json file.
+But it also provides a composer snippet which we will use to modify the composer.json file.

 ## Get the sitepackage code